-Shannon Spruill was born and raised in Brooklyn, New York and she now resides in Buffalo, NY.
-She is a wife and mother of three sons.
-Shannon graduated Suma Cum Laude from Bryant and Stratton College with a bachelor’s degree in Business Administration and a Master’s degree in Computer Information Systems from Boston University.
-She is a Sales Representative at Ingram Micro, where she has been employed for 21 years.
+Shannon Spruill was born and raised in Brooklyn, New York but now resides in Buffalo, NY.
+She is a wife to Deacon Esau Spruill, Jr. and mother to three sons.
+Shannon graduated Suma Cum Laude from Bryant and Stratton College with a bachelor’s degree in Business Administration and a master’s degree in Computer Information Systems from Boston University.
+She is currently working on her doctoral degree in Biblical Studies.
+She is an Account Representative at Ingram Micro, where she has been employed for 22 years.
 Looking for a new road to travel, Shannon decided to pursue her lifelong desire to write her first book.
-Her desire has always been to write fiction, but she felt she had a story to tell.
+She has always wanted to write fiction, but she felt she had a story to tell.

-Shannon released her 3rd book on April 22, 2017, Forbidden To Tell, and her 4th book, Her Vanishing Heart, was released September 16, 2017.
-Both books are fiction.
-Her 5th book was released April 1, 2018 and it is titled, “Grace Noble – Murder by Grace”.
 Shannon has several other books under her belt.
-Her latest release is "Innocent Truth & Guilty Lies".
-She is also the CEO and Founder of SMS Write On Publishing, LLC., former board member for the William-Eslie YMCA and Our Curls, Inc. She is also the convener of the Faith Missionary Baptist Church Women’s Fellowship Ministry.
+She is also the CEO and Founder of SMS Write On Publishing, LLC and SMS Film & Media, LLC.
+Shannon is a former board member for the William-Eslie YMCA and Our Curls, Inc. She is also the convener of the Faith Missionary Baptist Church Women’s Christian Fellowship Ministry.
 In March 2018, she received the award, "Women Touching the World", for her community work.
-With all of her responsibilities, writing remains one of her top priorities, second to serving God.
+With all of these responsibilities, writing remains one of her top priorities, second to serving God.